-Craft Fairs are one of the first places people think of to sell their home sewn items.
-Fundraisers are always looking for donated items that will sell to make money for a group or organization.
+Craft fairs are one of the first places people think of to sell their home sewn items.
+Fundraisers are always looking for donated items.
 Your sewing skills are a great money maker at both of these venues!

-Your first decision is what you will be selling at the craft fair or donating to an organization.
+Decide if you will be selling at the craft fair or donating to an organization.
 Novel items are always a great hit.
 If machine embroidery is an option, consider the name of the town or state and provide an embroidered design that will not be found anywhere else.
-Seasonal items such as cool scarves, Fleece Face Warmers, blankets, or items for the home are also sought after items, during an appropriate season or as holiday gifts.
-But before you make a final decision there are things that must be considered!
+Seasonal items such as cool scarves, fleece face warmers, blankets, or items for the home are also sought after items.
+Before you make a final decision, there are things that must be considered.

 The Legal Issues

 Always check local and state laws regarding sales tax.
-If you are going to sell, there are probably sales tax that needs to be collected and turned into the state.
-Be sure to do all of the paperwork involved to avoid hefty fines.
+If you are going to sell, there is probably a sales tax that needs to be collected and turned into the state.
+Do all of the paperwork involved to avoid hefty fines.

 The Fabric and Materials

 Read bolt end information on fabric.
 Some are licensed prints so that redistribution, is restricted and selling items from a licensed print can cause trouble.
 If you are in doubt or have any reason to think you should obtain proof, take a picture of the information for your records or make a print out of online information that is provided for the fabric when you place the order.
 Follow laws!
 For example, children's sleepwear has specific regulations regarding being flame resistant and those regulations are in place for a reason.
 Never sell something that breaks the laws and regulations regarding the time you're selling.

 Make labels or inserts that say what your product is made of and laundering instructions.
 If you already have preshrunk the fabric, proudly advertise that fact on your insert so the consumer knows they can safely launder the item with your instructions without concerns about the fabric shrinking.
 Keep a clean booth and provide a mirror or try on space if appropriate.